vwong2013/iOSVNCInputClient/readme.md

 * In some rare occasions, Apple Remote Desktop authentication will fail with a incorrect login error even if login details are correct.
 This is caused by OpenSSL not generating the correct DH public/private key lengths.
 For now, workaround is to re-attempt the authentication by going back to the app's home screen and then trying again.
 It should authenticate fine in the second attempt.
 * Service Discovery may not work with Windows-based VNC server apps
 * You must press "Return" after editing a field in a Profile before clicking on "Save" for changes to be saved.

+### Misc Notes
+---
+*  Target valid architectures is set to armv7 and armv7s aka 32-bit only for iOS 5 compatibility (64-bit silvers cannot be opened on iOS 5)

 ### Roadmap
 ---